aserg-ufmg/angularjs-performance-survey/README.md

 > I slightly adapted the Infinite Scroll directive to make scrolling within a container possible that does not have height 100\% of window.

-> The limitTo with Infinite Scrolling plays very neat together with the Track By feature for \mcode{ng-repeat}.
+> The limitTo with Infinite Scrolling plays very neat together with the Track By feature for `ng-repeat`.

 #### [BLOG12] AngularJS Performance in Large Applications
 * Access date: July-2015